dgarcia202/prunner/README.md

 Source flag can be a valid getpostman collection url or a path+filename containing same information.

 Flags can be:

--concise: Only output result of API calls.
+* concise: Only output result of API calls.

--export: Save the contents of a url source to a local file named 'source.json'.
+* export: Save the contents of a url source to a local file named 'source.json'.

+## todo
+* execution iterations
+* optional execution of requests in parallel
+* ordering request execution as is in the collection definition